Clarivy/GameOfLife-Homework/README.md

 4. Any live cell with weight more than 6 live neighbours dies, as if by over-population.

-5. Any dead cell with exactly 6 live neighbours becomes a live cell, as if by reproduction.
+5. Any dead cell with weight of 5, 6 live neighbours becomes a live cell, as if by reproduction.

 The weights of a cell X's neighbor can be described as the following matrix: